Careers360 Logo

 Cause of Excess Pressure-

 Drop or bubble tends to contract and so compresses the matter enclosed, due to the property of surface tension.
-Thus to prevent further contraction, internal pressure inside Drop or bubble increases.
-This internal pressure increase until the equilibrium is achieved.
-So that why in equilibrium the pressure inside a bubble or drop is greater than outside.
-And this difference of pressure between the two sides of the liquid surface is called excess pressure.
+Thus to prevent further contraction, internal pressure inside the Drop or bubble increases.
+This internal pressure increases until the equilibrium is achieved.
+So that is why in equilibrium the pressure inside a bubble or drop is greater than outside.
+This difference of pressure between the two sides of the liquid surface is called excess pressure.

 • Excess pressure in different cases